 PS5 games: The titles to expect

 While the PS5 has yet to be confirmed, it's never to early to speculate which titles may land on Sony's next gen system.
-First-party title The Last of Us Part II could be a ways out, and could potentially end up as a PS5 exclusive or launch on PS4 and PS5 simultaneously.
+First-party title Ghosts of Tsushima has yet to get a release date, meaning we could see it hit PS4 and PS5 at once.
 And while we're speculating, don't be shocked to see sequels to PS4 megahits God of War, Horizon: Zero Dawn and Spider-Man on the PS5.

 As far as third-party games, Bethesda already confirmed that its upcoming Starfield game is a "next-generation" experience.
 We also wouldn't be shocked to see The Elder Scrolls VI and Cyberpunk 2077 land on Sony's next-generation hardware.
 And since they release like clockwork, expect new Madden, NBA 2K and FIFA titles around the PS5's launch window.